+College freshmen can quickly become overwhelmed with the transition to learning and living on a university campus.
 Acclimating to the rhythm of college life can be challenging.
-The transition to learning (and, frequently, living) on a university campus is a significant shift from the high school experience, and a college freshman can quickly become overwhelmed.
 Those students who are pursuing college after some time away may also encounter difficulties when they become first-time university students.
 Regardless of your age, here are five key things that every college freshman needs to know before he or she begins his or her first semester of school.
+These are:

 You are likely well aware of the immediate costs of college, such as tuition, room and board, and your meal plan.
 However, have you considered the hidden expenses of attending a university?
 Many freshmen will quickly realize that other expenses—including textbooks and school supplies—mount rapidly.
 Monitor your costs by creating and maintaining a budget in which you track your spending.
 Also, look for money-saving opportunities on campus.
 Consider renting or purchasing used textbooks instead of buying them new, and apply for grants or scholarships.